 Start with just a few students.
 Pour your love and passion into every lesson.
 Leave your students thinking “Damn!
 That was amaze-balls.”
 That way, you will be proud of yourself.
 And your students will love you (and talk about you, which will get you referrals).

 I hope you have enjoyed this guide to becoming a meditation teacher.
 I’d love to hear your thoughts.
-You might also like to read my article on how to become a yoga teacher.
+You might also like to read my article on how to be a yoga instructor.

 Leave a comment and remember to subscribe to our newsletter.